-Musala can be scaled in a long return day trip from the ski resort of Borovets, although only if the first part of the climb is done on the Yastrabets gondola lift.
+Musala can be scaled in a long return day trip from the ski resort of Borovets, although only if the first part of the climb is done on the Yastrabets gondola lift (we believe that facemasks will be mandatory when riding the gondola, so make sure you bring one).
 The round trip from the top of the gondola to Musala peak takes around five hours for the reasonably fit.
 If you intend climbing up the whole way from Borovets, you will need to stay overnight at one of the mountain refuges.

 First and foremost, note that outside of the ski season the gondola is closed on Monday and Tuesday.
 From Wednesday to Sunday it operates from 08:30 to 18:00.
 Do not miss the last gondola down: it is a long walk home if you do.
 It’s also worth keeping an eye on the weather: the gondola (constructed in the late 1980s) is rather dated and has a low wind threshold.
 Anything more than a stiff breeze and it will close.

 My advice?
 Come during the week (when the gondola is running of course: Wednesday to Friday).
 If you do come at the weekend, make sure you are at the gondola early (no later than 08:15).
-Note that tickets (which cost six euros for the round-trip) have to be bought from a separate queue: you can save lots of time by purchasing these the day before.
+Note that tickets (which cost 15 leva for the round-trip) have to be bought from a separate queue: you can save lots of time by purchasing these the day before.

 From here, the climb gets considerably tougher.
 There’s little vegetation at this altitude and the grass soon gives way to stones.
 These get larger as the climb goes on and anyone not wearing decent footwear will be wishing they had decided to spend their Sunday doing something else.

-Your next stop (a further one and a half hours away) will be the so-called Everest Pyramid at 2720 metres, originally built as part of a Bulgarian Everest expedition in the 1980s.
-It offers basic food and accommodation (15 leva per person), although note that there are very few spaces.
-It has electricity courtesy of solar panels and serves sweet tea for a bargain 1 leva.
+Your next stop (a further one and a half hours away) will be the so-called Everest Pyramid at 2,720 metres, originally built as part of a Bulgarian Everest expedition in the 1980s.
+It offers basic food and accommodation, although note that there are very few spaces.
+It has electricity courtesy of solar panels and usually serves sweet tea for a bargain one leva.
 As with everywhere on the mountain, you are asked to take all rubbish with you.

 Most people head for the more winding summer route: steep but accessible.
 The winter route follows the ridge to the summit and is far more challenging, requiring the use of chains at various stages.
 Regardless of which route you take, you will hit the top of the mountain in just under an hour.
 The entire walk from the top of the gondola to the summit of Musala should take around three hours (depending on your pace, and how long you spend at the two intermediate cabins).